Inflectra/spira-documentation/docs/Spira-Administration-Guide/Program-Capabilities.md

 # Program Capabilities

-!!! info "These features are only available in SpiraPlan"
+!!! abstract "Available in SpiraPlan only"

 ## Statuses
 The following screen is displayed when you choose the "Statuses" link from the Capabilities section of the system administration menu: